Alagappa Chettiar: Early life

-After his graduation he went to England to study law.
-He qualified for the Bar at Middle Temple in England in 1933 and became a 'Bar-at-Law' in Chettinad.
-During that time he also earned a pilot certificate at Croydon, London, and became the first Indian trainee in the Standard Chartered Bank, London.
+After graduation, he began legal studies in England and qualified for the Bar at Middle Temple, London, in 1933.
+He became a 'Bar-at-Law' in Chettinad, India.
+During that time, He earned a pilot's certificate in Croydon, London, and was the first Indian to be trained at Standard Chartered Bank, London.

-Business acumen
+Business career

-Chettiar's activities as a business entrepreneur were acknowledged by the British Government when he was knighted in the 1946 New Year Honours at the age of 37; however, he renounced using the title of the knighthood when India attained independence.
-The President of India on 26 January 1956 conferred the distinction of Padma Bhushan on him.
+Chettiar's business activities were recognized by the British Government when he was knighted in the 1946 New Year Honours at the age of 37.
+He renounced the title of knighthood when India attained independence.
+On 26 January 1956, the President of India conferred the Padma Bhushan on him.

-Chettiar launched his career by pioneering in textiles.
+Chettiar began his career in textiles.
 In 1937 he started Cochin Textiles, later Alagappa Textiles at Alagappa Nagar near Thrissur in Kerala.
-The township for Cochin textile staff was named "Alagappa Nagar" in his memory.
-As a business savvy tycoon he practised diversification of portfolios with rubber plantations in Malaya, tin mines in Burma, textile mills in Kerala, insurance companies in Calcutta, hotels in Bombay, theatres in Madras, a flourishing stock exchange company and a private airline.
+The township for Cochin textile staff was named "Alagappa Nagar".
+He also invested in rubber plantations, tin mines, textile mills, insurance companies, hotels, theatres, a stock exchange, and a private airline.

 Philanthropy

-Chettiar harboured a firm conviction that education is an absolute must for a human being to become productive, wholesome and humane.
-In 1943 he donated one lakh (100,000) rupees for the installation and development of the Tamil Department of Travancore University.
+Chettiar supported educational initiatives, including a donation of 100,000 rupees to the Tamil Department of Travancore University in 1943.

-In 1947 at the Annie Besant centenary celebrations he answered the call for industrialists to help educate India by spontaneously offering to start an Arts College in Karaikudi.
-This college, Alagappa Arts College started at Gandhi Maleghai, opened three days later.
-His generous donations led to the establishment of a string of educational institutions, which formed the basis for the foundation of the Alagappa University in 1985 by the Government of Tamil Nadu.
+In 1947, at the Annie Besant centenary celebrations, a proposal was made to establish an arts college in Karaikudi to support educational development in India.
+This led to the establishment of Alagappa Arts College, which opened three days later at Gandhi Maleghai.
+Subsequent financial contributions supported the creation of a number of educational institutions, which formed the basis for the foundation of the Alagappa University in 1985 by the Government of Tamil Nadu.